Where do we begin as we analyse mobility patterns? Do we look at economics? Behavioural psychology? Sociology? Urban planning? Marketing?

 Longer term influences on mobility decisions

 For planning purposes, public authorities typically extrapolate how transport demand has evolved in the past as a function of socio-economic variables.
-Here, we will verify whether this approach is justified – for instance, it has been argued that traditional forecasting models have failed to capture that senior “baby boomers” would have fundamentally different lifestyles than their predecessors.
+Here, we verified whether this approach is justified – for instance, it has been argued that traditional forecasting models have failed to capture that senior “baby boomers” would have fundamentally different lifestyles than their predecessors.

 People’s mobility horizons, networks and mental maps